chipzoller/kyverno-pss/README.md

 There are now some "optional" policies that we need to somehow account for, especially when installed with Helm.
 Policies like baseline/06-disallow-host-ports have a commented-out rule that is for users who want to support a list of allowed hostPorts rather than just categorically deny everything.
 The restricted/05-require-non-root-groups is now listed as "optional" on the PSS page so we'd need to agree whether this always gets installed or is behind some sort of switch.

+**Initial thoughts**: The restricted/05-require-non-root-groups policy should be a default installation as part of the PSS suite (Helm included).
+The baseline/06-disallow-host-ports control should default to the most restrictive which would be the present policy of "if hostPort is present it must be set to zero."
+This is rule named `host-ports-none`.
+This is the one that should be installed with Helm.
+An alternate version of this policy would be to allow for a range of hostPort defined in a rule the base name of which is `host-port-range`.
+This would not be installed with Helm but would exist in kyverno/policies and tagged with the annotation `policies.kyverno.io/category: Pod Security Standards (Baseline)` so that it is locatable along with the rest of the PSS policies.
+In this way, the default stance is more secure, and if users want a more permissable policy, they can find it on either kyverno/policies or the web frontend to that at kyverno.io/policies.

 ### CLI Support

 Because some of these policies use a JMESPath expression to group all ephemeralContainers, initContainers, and containers into a single, flattened array, the Kyverno CLI is not going to be able to test against these policies presently.
 See [this issue](https://github.com/kyverno/kyverno/issues/2442) for reference.
 There are also some bugs that need to be addressed.
 See the list containing them under [Version Support](#version-support).